a7madgamal/gaza-trust-me/_AI/product.md

 #### Core Tables

 5.13.
 Users Table: Store user accounts with roles, authentication data, and profile information 5.14.
-Cases Table: Store help requests with status, verification data, and contact information 5.15.
-Case Images Table: Store uploaded images with metadata and file information 5.16.
+User Profiles Table: Store help requests with status, verification data, and contact information 5.15.
+User Images Table: Store uploaded images with metadata and file information 5.16.
 Audit Logs Table: Track all system actions for security and compliance

 #### Data Relationships

 5.17.
-Users can have multiple cases (one-to-many) 5.18.
-Cases can have multiple images (one-to-many) 5.19.
+Users can have multiple profiles (one-to-many) 5.18.
+Profiles can have multiple images (one-to-many) 5.19.
 All actions are logged in audit table with user and resource references 5.20.
 Role-based access control enforced at database level